 Percona Server is an open source project to produce a distribution of the MySQL server with improved performance, scalability and diagnostics.

-This process is very much modeled on what is being used by Drizzle.
-The Drizzle project went through several iterations and refinements before settling on this process.
-It has been found to both keep trunk in a constant state of stability (allowing for a release at any time) and minimizing wasted time by developers due to broken code from somebody else interfering with their day.
+We keep trunk in a constant state of stability to allow for a release at any time and to minimize wasted time by developers due to broken code from somebody else interfering with their day.

 You should also be familiar with our Jenkins setup.